So, your team wants to go places?

 - Be careful not to set too many.
 Generally, a maximum of five objectives with a max of five key results each is enough.

-And probably our biggest learning with OKRs: They can (and should) change during the quarter.
+Our biggest lesson with OKRs: They can (and should) change during the quarter.
 Especially at a SaaS startup, things happen fast, we learn fast, and the objectives we set may not be the right ones in a few weeks’ time after our day-to-day processes.